nfdi4plants/ARC-specification/ARC specification.md

 ### External Data

+External data refer to data that is neither originating within the investigation/study scope of the ARC nor can be referenced externally, but is required to ensure reproducability.
+Examples include early use of ontologies, mapping files, gene information, etc. All correspondig data MUST be placed in the ARC's top-level `external` directory.

+The union of external data forms a *virtual* assay; as such, it MUST adhere to the metadata requirements of assays and hence MUST contain, for each file, annotation in a file `isa.external.xlsx`, located under the top-level `external` directory.

+Note:

+- Each external data file can be interpreted as a virtual sample in the *externals* assay.
+Due to the conceptual difference to the immutable measurements represented by the assays in `assays`, external files are stored in a different location to ensure that this distinction explict.

+### Top-level Metadata and Workflow Description

 *(not cleaned up / merged)*

-In general, all information NEED to reside in an ARC or MUST be referenced and linked properly.
-However, there are scenarios where the proper referencing information is not possible (e.g. early use of ontologies, mapping files, gene information, … without proper version number).
-Externals is the place to snapshot and hard include (not just reference) this information.
-\externals\[e.g. mapman-ontology-301120.txt;...]
-Data in externals are treated as virtual samples (data sets) and therefore MUST be described according to the ISA assay model in
-\externals\isa.assay.xlsx

-### Top-level Metadata and Workflow

-*(not cleaned up / merged)*

-#### Investigation and Study Metadata
+#### Investigation and Study Metadata (-> Timo)

 ARCs contain raw measurement data, externals, computation results and computational workflows in the respective sub-folders assays, workflows, runs and externals placed in the root (details see: ARC content categories).
 The name of the ARC root directory is not defined, but a root directory is identifiable by the presence of the investigation file: